developertom01/monorepo/README.md

-# MONO repo with turbo repo
+# monorepo with turbo repo